-Programs featuring a general overview of New Hampshire’s covered bridges, bridgewrights, preservation efforts, flood events, or the research process behind the book are also available.
+Programs featuring a general overview of New Hampshire’s covered bridges, railroad covered bridges, bridgewrights, preservation efforts, flood events, or the research process behind the book are also available.
+Or if your group is mobile, tours of covered bridges are a great way to make the history come alive.

 Kim has created specific programs for the following organizations.